DouglasUrner/ShopNotes/machines/router/router-table-jigs.md

 [One simple Box Joint Jig, four different sizes of Finger Joints](https://www.youtube.com/watch?v=6Zm-gCYz320) - Adjustable width jig for table saw that cuts a variety of pin widths using a single blade, seems like it could be adapted to use on a router table.

 [The Incredible Box Joint Jig Hack](https://www.youtube.com/watch?v=bUGlcBmSCl8)

+[Finger Joints a la Frank Klausz](https://www.youtube.com/watch?v=I0mYpTTU9io) - on a table saw, but interesting.
+Shinmn the the dado blade to cut the sides (or ends) to allow a bit of room for glue and assembly.
+How would you do that on a router table?
+Move the pin relative to the bit?